Cohomology of abelian arrangements: Preliminaries

-\begin{ex} Let $\cA=\{Y_1,\dots,Y_\ell\}$ be an abelian arrangement in an abelian variety $X$, that is, each $Y_i$ is, up to translation, a codimension-one abelian subvariety.
-Then the subvarieties in the arrangement intersect like hyperplanes. \end{ex}
+An \textbf{abelian arrangement} is an arrangement $\cA=\{Y_1,\dots,Y_\ell\}$ in an abelian variety $X$ where each $Y_i$ is, up to translation, a codimension-one abelian subvariety.
+Note that these subvarieties intersect like hyperplanes.

-A \textbf{component} of the arrangement $\cA$ is a connected component of an intersection $Y_S:=\ds\bigcap_{Y\in S}Y$ for some subset $S\subseteq \cA$.
+A \textbf{component} of an arrangement $\cA$ is a connected component of an intersection $Y_S:=\ds\bigcap_{Y\in S}Y$ for some subset $S\subseteq \cA$.
 Note that the intersections themselves need not be connected.
 We say that the arrangement is \textbf{unimodular} if the intersection $Y_S$ is connected for all subsets $S\subseteq\cA$.
 The \textbf{rank} of a component is defined as its complex codimension in $X$.
-For a subset $S\subseteq\cA$ with nonempty intersection $Y_S$, consider a connected component $F$ of $Y_S$.
-If $\rk(F)=|S|$, we say that $S$ is \textbf{independent}.
-Otherwise, $\rk(F)<|S|$ and we say that $S$ is \textbf{dependent}.
+Note that for a subset $S\subseteq\cA$ with nonempty intersection $Y_S$, the rank of its components is constant.
+Hence we define the rank of a subset $S\subseteq\cA$ as the rank of a connected component of $Y_S$, which does not depend on the choice of component.
+If $\rk(S)=|S|$, we say that $S$ is \textbf{independent}.
+Otherwise, $\rk(S)<|S|$ and we say that $S$ is \textbf{dependent}.
 Also let $M(\cA)=X\setminus\cup_{Y\in\cA} Y$ be the complement of the union of the divisors in $\cA$.

-\begin{ex} We describe the motivation behind the terminology using our special case of an elliptic arrangement, where we have $X=E^n$ and an $n\times\ell$ integer matrix.
-As described in the introduction, each column corresponds to a map $\alpha_i:E^n\to E$.
-Taking $Y_i=\ker\alpha_i$ for $i=1,\dots,\ell$ defines an abelian arrangement in $X$.
+\begin{ex} We describe the motivation behind the terminology using our special case of an elliptic arrangement, where we have $X=E^n$ and an $\ell\times n$ integer matrix.
+As described in the introduction, each row corresponds to a map $\alpha_i:E^n\to E$.
+Assume that each row is primitive, so that each $Y_i=\ker\alpha_i$ is a connected abelian subvariety of $X$.

-In this case, an intersection $Y_S$ is the kernel of an $n\times|S|$ submatrix, taking the corresponding columns $\alpha_i$ for $Y_i\in S$.
+In this case, an intersection $Y_S$ is the kernel of an $|S|\times n$ submatrix, taking the corresponding rows $\alpha_i$ for $Y_i\in S$.
 The codimension of $Y_S$ is the rank of the corresponding matrix.
 In this way, the dependencies of the hyperplanes in $\cA$ correspond to the dependencies of the corresponding $\alpha_i$'s in $\Z^n$.

-Further suppose that $\cA$ is a unimodular arrangement and that the rank of the $n\times\ell$ matrix is equal to $n$.
+Further suppose that $\cA$ is a unimodular arrangement and that the rank of the $\ell\times n$ matrix is equal to $n$.
 Then all $n\times n$ submatrices will have determinant $\pm1$ or $0$.
 Otherwise, an intersection of subvarieties (that is, the kernel of the corresponding submatrix) would be disconnected.
 This agrees with the usual notion of a unimodular matrix. \end{ex}

 Let $F$ be a component of the arrangement $\cA$.
 For any point $p\in F$, define an arrangement $\cA_F^{(p)}$ in the tangent space $T_pX$ consisting of hyperplanes $Y_F^{(p)}:=T_pY$ for all $Y\supseteq F$.
 If $X$ has complex dimension $n$, then $\cA_F^{(p)}$ is a central hyperplane arrangement in $T_pX\cong \C^n$, and we denote its complement by $M(\cA_F^{(p)})=T_pX\setminus\cup_{Y\supseteq F} Y^{(p)}_F$.
 This arrangement may be referred to as the localization of $\cA$ at $F$, with respect to the point $p\in F$.